ETH-100/HarborX/README.md

 # HarborX — Blob Direct Write & High-Performance SQL

 HarborX is a high-performance data engine for Web3.
-It ingests incremental **blob** data from L2/rollup ecosystems, writes directly into **columnar formats** (Arrow/Parquet), and exposes a **standard SQL** interface that runs either fully in the browser (DuckDB-WASM) or on your backend.
+It ingests incremental **blob** data from L2/rollup ecosystems, writes directly into **columnar formats** (Arrow/Parquet), and exposes a **standard SQL** interface.
 The long-term goal is a verifiable pipeline with **ZK proofs** (ZKSQL) for trusted computation and cross-chain verification.

 ## Key Features